CDAT/cdat-old-site/vcs/vcs-4.md

 saves current VCS objects in the initial.attributes file, which is read initially at start-up

-To save VCS objects has Python scripts or VCS scripts, use the function:
+To save VCS objects as Python scripts or VCS scripts, use the function:

 ######